gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

   - nonviolent communication
 categories:
   - wikimedia
-description: ""
 ---

-In this article you'll learn what an agile retrospective is, the basic principles of Non-Violent Communication (NVC) and how applying those principles to a retrospective can improve the retrospective.
+In this article you'll learn what about agile retrospectives, the basic principles of Non-Violent Communication (NVC) and how applying those principles to a retrospective can improve the retrospective.